-2Samples shall be enumerated by the multiple-tube or multiple-well procedure.
+2 Enumerate samples using the multiple-tube or multiple-well procedure.
 Using multiple-tube procedures, employ an appropriate tube and dilution configuration of the sample as needed and report the MPN.
 Samples tested with Colilert® may be enumerated with the multiple-well procedures, Quanti-Tray®, Quanti-Tray® 2000, and the MPN calculated from the table provided by the manufacturer.